ctuni/ctuni.github.io/_pages/about.md

   - /about.html
 ---

-My name is Cristina Tuñí Domínguez and I am a Bioinformatics Scientist from Barcelona.
+My name is Cristina Tuñí i Domínguez and I am a Bioinformatics Scientist from Barcelona.

 Bioinformatics
 ======